 How often managers get into this tangle between “The Customer” and “Employees”?

-Now consider a scenario, where Client is a tough one, fixed time-line, and team is new or burnt.
-Requirements are not clear, resulting into lot of debate/arguments during the development phase.
-Not enough analysis done before estimation resulting into delays.
-Eventually, status meetings become a finger pointing exercise than a healthy discussion.
+Now consider a scenario, where the Client is a tough one, a fixed timeline, and the team is new or burnt.
+Requirements are not clear, resulting in a lot of debate/arguments during the development phase.
+Not enough analysis is done before estimation resulting in delays.
+Eventually, status meetings become a finger-pointing exercise than a healthy discussion.
 The delivery is either late or not with quality and so on.
-And we all know, scenario like this is not imaginary!!
+And we all know, a scenario like this is not imaginary!!

 There are some key questions here: